How to Pack and Unpack Your Dishes

 Fill your dish boxes to about a quarter of an inch from the top, then fill the remaining space with paper, bubble wrap, foam or dish towels.
 You don’t want them so full that the box top isn’t flat.
 But you don’t want any empty space that can collapse when other boxes get set on top.
 Give the box a couple of shakes, and if you feel the contents shift, take the time to add more padding around the sides of the box.
 The tighter and more securely your dishes are packed, the less likely they are to break.
 Seal and label boxes, including detailed information like “dinner plates, box one of three” in the labeling.
 This will make unpacking easier.

 When it comes time to unpack, decide what goes where before you start unpacking.
 Take the time to think about how you’ll use the kitchen, so that mugs are near the coffee maker, glasses are near the water, and the items you use every day are easiest to reach.
 Unpack as close to where items will live as possible.
 Try to keep counters clear so you have space to work.
 It’s best to get all like items unwrapped before putting them in cabinets, because then it’s easier to see how much space all items take up.

 Keep a large box to throw packing materials into as you unwrap items, so it’s all easily contained, and flatten boxes as you unpack them.
-Here’s where using clean packing materials, instead of newspaper or thrifted or recycled material pays off: Your dishes shouldn’t need to be washed, although you may want to wipe dust or paper lint off with a towel as you put them away.
+Here’s where using clean packing materials, instead of newspaper or recycled material pays off.
+Your dishes shouldn’t need to be washed, Although you may want to wipe dust or paper lint off with a towel as you put them away.

 This is where the idea of using clothes, towels and sheets to pack dishes is revealed as inefficient.
 In addition to unpacking the dishes, you have to fold the clothes and sheets.
 Rather than simply tossing the packing materials, you have to carry them into other rooms, where you may not have a good place to put them yet.